Founder & Instructor

 In the early seventies I studied kitchen-sink guerrilla style instrument repair from a couple of border hopping American boys.
 The first day they had me open up a thrift shop violin with a steam kettle and a hunting knife.
 That was the prelude to patching a crack and doing a glorious orange varnish refinish.
 An Espagne steel string got similar treatment.
 Their technique was rough, but effective.

 I took the next three decades off to study & work in film, and to raise a family.

 Around 2004 I picked up tools again.
 My electric guitars, built in a single-car garage shop, have sold to guitar teachers and TV stars.
 Although those American lads taught me well, I have more recently studied instrument building at OCAD and with some of the finest builders in Toronto, Chicago and Portland.
 I also learned hand tool techniques in Spain.

 This love of hands-on building and hands –on learning transformed into a dream of creating a learning space.

-Two years ago I moved to an 800 square ft. industrial loft on Geary Avenue and established Geary Guitarworks.
+In 2013, a dream came true when I moved to an 800 square ft. industrial loft on Geary Avenue and established Geary Guitarworks..